 The results are clear: a high-trust, generative culture is not only important for creating a happy working environment - it is the foundation for digital leadership and of creating a high-performance organisation.

-Changing the way people work changes culture - the way to change culture is start by changing what people do, not trying to change how they think.
+Changing the way people work changes culture - the way to change culture is start by changing what people do, and to help them understand why that change is necessary.

 Some steps that you can take to change behaviours include: